Chronic kidney disease: Diagnosis

 A 12-lead ECG of a person with CKD and a severe electrolyte imbalance: hyperkalemia (7.4 mmol/L) with hypocalcemia (1.6 mmol/L).
 The T-waves are peaked and the QT interval is prolonged.

 Diagnosis of CKD is largely based on history, examination, and urine dipstick combined with the measurement of the serum creatinine level.
 Differentiating CKD from acute kidney injury (AKI) is important because AKI can be reversible.
-One diagnostic clue that helps differentiate CKD from AKI is a gradual rise in serum creatinine (over several months or years) as opposed to a sudden increase in serum creatinine (several days to weeks).
+One diagnostic clue that helps differentiate CKD from AKI is a gradual rise in serum creatinine (over several months to years) rather than a sudden increase (several days to weeks).
 In many people with CKD, previous kidney disease or other underlying diseases are already known.
 A significant number present with CKD of unknown cause.

 Screening

 Screening those who have neither symptoms nor risk factors for CKD is not recommended.
 Those who should be screened include: those with hypertension or history of cardiovascular disease, those with diabetes or marked obesity, those aged > 60 years, subjects with African American ancestry, those with a history of kidney disease in the past, and subjects who have relatives who had kidney disease requiring dialysis.

 Screening should include calculation of the estimated GFR (eGFR) from the serum creatinine level, and measurement of urine albumin-to-creatinine ratio (ACR) in a first-morning urine specimen (this reflects the amount of a protein called albumin in the urine), as well as a urine dipstick screen for hematuria.

 The GFR is derived from the serum creatinine and is proportional to 1/creatinine, i.e., it is a reciprocal relationship; the higher the creatinine, the lower the GFR.
 It reflects one aspect of kidney function, how efficiently the glomeruli – the filtering units – work.
 The normal GFR is >90 ml/min.
-The units of creatinine vary from country to country, but since the glomeruli comprise <5% of the mass of the kidney, the GFR does not indicate all aspects of kidney health and function.
-This can be done by combining the GFR level with the clinical assessment of the person, including fluid status, and measuring the levels of hemoglobin, potassium, phosphate, and parathyroid hormone.
+The units of creatinine vary between countries, but since the glomeruli comprise <5% of the kidneys' mass, the GFR does not reflect all aspects of kidney health and function.
+This can be done by combining the GFR level with a clinical assessment, including fluid status, and measuring hemoglobin, potassium, phosphate, and parathyroid hormone.